TYPO3-extensions/sphinx/Documentation/DeveloperManual/SignalSlots/RegisteringCustomDocumentation.rst

 .. tip::
 	Before going on implementing signals to register your own documentation, make sure to read the :ref:`instructions to register a project <documentation-viewer-custom-project>` with the built-in facility.
-As a bonus, if you do so, your documentation will automatically show up in the documentation Backend module starting from TYPO3 6.2.
+As a bonus, if you do so, your documentation will automatically show up in the documentation backend module starting from TYPO3 6.2.